Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 You may want to read:

 When you think about your mind, what comes to mind?
 What kind of mind do you have?
 What has shaped your mind?
 What controls your mind?
-Did you know that your mind finds its shape from outside influences?
+Did you know that your mind’s influence is not just how God made you, but there are outside influences?
 People, worldviews, culture, memories, and life circumstances form the content of your mind.
-And that which shapes your mind also manages it.
+That which shapes your mind also manages it.
 Because we are not self-reliant, independent beings, we subject our minds to these external developers.

 Only the Lord is independent and self-sufficient enough to transcend sublunary shaping influences.
-He is never under the control of anything more significant Himself because there is nothing more significant than Him.
+He is never under the control of anything more significant than Himself because there is nothing more powerful than Him.
 We are the dependent ones, which leaves us vulnerable to outside influences.
-But our vulnerabilities do not leave us without hope because Christ is the leveler that destroys strongholds and brings evil under His authority (2 Corinthians 10:3-5; 1 John 4:4).
+The good news is our vulnerabilities do not leave us without hope because Christ is the leveler that destroys strongholds and brings evil under His authority (2 Corinthians 10:3-5; 1 John 4:4).

-We do have a choice.
+We have choices.
 We can determine what type of subordinate mind we want.
 There is the mind of Adam.
 There is the mind of Christ.
-Of course, there is the hybrid mind, which is a unique mixture of Adamic and Christocentric.
-When the new believer receives the mind of Christ, he continues to have a “former manner of life,” which I’m calling the hybrid mind.
-He hopes to put off that deceitful mind, renew it into something that acts like the mind of Christ.
+Of course, there is the hybrid mind, which is a unique mixture of Adam and Christ.
+When the new believer receives the mind of Christ, he does not separate from his “former manner of life,” which I’m calling the hybrid mind.
+He hopes to put off that deceitful mind and renew it into something that acts like the mind of Christ.

 To put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24).